nate-fidalgo/MathComputations/SymbolicDifferentiation/readme.md

               return "1/" + var  ;
               else
               return "NO" ;
-              //HERE IS WHERE YOU WOULD ADD YOUR DERIVATIVE FOR YOUR NEW SPECIAL FUNCTION!!!
+              //HERE IS WHERE YOU WOULD ADD YOUR DERIVATIVE FOR YOUR NEW SPECIAL FUNCTION, JUST CREATE A CASE 27: AND SO ON!!
-              //Or special functions like gamma beta zeta and so on ....
            default:

 ...

-//then one last step is create a function to take care of your new special function derivative when has a complex argument by adding a function call for it
+//then one last step is create a function to take care of your new special function derivative when it has a complex argument by adding a function call for it
-//in private static String diff_function( String func_name , String argument ) in the code go there and it should look like this
+//Go to private static String diff_function( String func_name , String argument ) in the code ...
-   ...
    if( func_name.equals( "Sin" ) == true )
    return sindiff( argument ) ;